To Lunuganga லுணுகங்கையிற்காக ලූණුගඟ වෙත

 Programme announced in April 2024

-When the Sri Lankan architect Geoffrey Bawa set up the Geoffrey Bawa Trust 40 years ago in 1982, he made the remarkable decision of issuing a mandate that was to foster ecological and environmental sciences, art, and architecture – a visionary choice of intertwined disciplines.
-Perhaps as an architect whose life’s work is centred around a garden, this foresight was inevitable.
+When the Sri Lankan architect Geoffrey Bawa set up the Geoffrey Bawa Trust 40 years ago in 1982, its mission was focussed on fostering ecological and environmental sciences, art, and architecture—a visionary choice of intertwined disciplines.
+Perhaps as an architect who worked on a garden his whole life, this foresight was inevitable.

-That garden, Lunuganga, celebrates its 75th anniversary this year, in 2023.
-Felicitating this occasion, the Geoffrey Bawa Trust explores the inseparability of art and ecology; particularly in the ways we understand nature and the natural; archives and rituals; food and healing.
-Dedicated to the garden, and using the garden as a lens for engagement, the Trust’s curatorial team explores multivocal projects across generations and geographies in this programme.
-To Lunuganga is organised across three seasons, considering the overarching and increasingly unpredictable temporalities at Lunuganga, and its relationship to the Earth’s crust, to the biosphere, and the cosmos.
+That garden, Lunuganga, celebrated its 75th anniversary in 2023.
+Felicitating this occasion, the Geoffrey Bawa Trust explored the inseparability of art and ecology in a long-format programme titled To Lunuganga.
+The programme is organised across three seasons, considering the overarching and increasingly unpredictable temporalities at Lunuganga, and its relationship to the Earth’s crust, to the biosphere, and the cosmos.

 Season 1: May – August 2023